torehaug/docker-graphite-statsd/README.md

 # Docker Image for Graphite & Statsd

-## Get Graphite & Statsd running instantly
+## Get Graphite & Statsd (and Grafana) running instantly

 Graphite & Statsd can be complex to setup.
 This image will have you running & collecting stats in just a few minutes.
+This fork adds instructions to add [Grafana](http://grafana.org/) as an alternative web frontend as well - [have a look at some grafana examples](http://play.grafana.org/).

 ## Quick Start